-There are really only two finite things you can spend in life: money and time.
+There are really only two finite things you can spend in life: time and money.
 The question is, do you savour your spending of each?
-And can financial success be achieved by building a higher appreciation of what you already have?
+And can financial success be achieved by building a higher appreciation of how you use each of these precious resources?

 Calculate your net worth

-Others, of course, don’t yet have enough money to live their dreams.
+Others, of course, don’t yet have enough money to live their best life.
 So it’s a good starting point to at least know your current position.

 Net worth is basically all of your savings, investments, pensions, property and other assets added together.
 Then you deduct money that you owe, such as mortgages, loans, certain business debts etc.

 If you would like a free Excel spreadsheet that can help you with this calculation, just get in touch to request a copy by email.

 An exercise like this can sometimes bring up opportunities to reflect on the bigger picture.
 If you have a surprisingly high net worth, perhaps you no longer need to work so hard.
 Maybe you could savour your time a little more, doing things that you love.

 If your net worth is disappointingly low, perhaps it’s time to think of ways to build more wealth.
 Are you really savouring everything that you spend your money on currently?

 Gratitude plays an important role here.
 Appreciating what you have now, both time and money, creates a good mindset for decisions that are geared towards longer term happiness.